 How to Get Rid of Squatters in Louisiana

 Louisiana doesn’t have any special laws when it comes to getting rid of squatters.
-In most cases, you will have to evict squatters as if they are tenants in order to have them removed, especially if they present false papers to law enforcement.
+In most cases, you will have to evict squatters as if they are tenants to have them removed, especially if they present false papers to law enforcement.

 The squatter may choose to dispute the eviction, though in most cases they won’t have the grounds to do so.
 For squatter evictions, the ruling is almost always in favor of the landowner.